-Chimichurri is an Argentinian parsley sauce that is used as an accompaniment to grilled steak.
-The Argentinians take grade pride in their beef.
-Argentina’s beef is considered among the best in the world.
-Chimichurri can also be used as a marinade for chicken or even be lightly brushed on shrimp on the grill.
+Chimichurri is an Argentinian parsley sauce for grilled steak.
+The Argentinians take great pride in their beef, it’s the best in the world!
+Chimichurri can also be a marinade for chicken or even brushed on grilled shrimp.

 Trust me, after you taste this, you will want to forbid anyone from using A1 sauce ever again!
 No offense to those who like steak sauce, but in my opinion, there is no comparison.
 The freshness of this sauce is a burst of flavor on your palate.

-Another variation would be to add a little cilantro to your chimichurri for a little more flavor variation.
-The sauce is so good slathered on top of a nice flank steak, T-bone or skirt steak (entraña) but don’t stop there.
+- Another variation would be to add a little cilantro to your chimichurri for a little more flavor variation.
 Make some french fries or tostones ( fried green plantain) and dip into this fabulous sauce!

 You can freeze chimichurri into cubes.
 It will keep in your fridge for about 3 months without loosing flavor.
 Store your frozen chimichurri in a covered ice tray.
 Because this is made with natural ingredients it is 100% preservative free.